Manipulation and Peer Mechanisms: A Survey: Motivating Example

 \section{Motivating Example}

-Consider a simple setting in which a group must choose one group member to win a prize.
-One temptation is for each group member to nominate themselves so we may want to use a mechanism where each group member can only nominate their peers. \footnote{As \citet{ng2003} and \citet{ohseto2012} have shown, excluding self-evaluations can create problems in aggregating peer grades.
-Suppose participants unanimously grade $a$ higher than $b$.
-Excluding self-evaluations will discard $a$'s grade about himself and may cause $b$ to have a higher aggregated grade than $a$. \citet{ohseto2012} show that if participants can select grades from a finite and large set of real numbers, no aggregation rule excludes self-evaluations and satisfies monotonicity and unanimity.} But even when participants cannot nominate themselves, they may still have opportunities to manipulate who wins the prize.

-Consider a mechanism where each member of the group nominates which of their peers is worthy of the prize, and the person with the most nominations gets the prize.
+Suppose a group of people compete for a prize by participating in a peer mechanism.
+The mechanism determines who wins the prize by asking each participant to nominate one or more peers and awarding the prize to the participant who receives the most nominations.
+Assume there is only one prize, which cannot be split between multiple participants.
 In the case of a tie, the prize is awarded uniformly at random between those with the most nominations.

+One temptation is for each participant to nominate themselves, so we may want the mechanism to exclude self-nominations. \footnote{As \citet{ng2003} and \citet{ohseto2012} have shown, excluding self-evaluations can create problems in aggregating peer grades.
+Suppose participants $a$ and $b$ unanimously grade $a$ higher than $b$, but $a$ uses more generous grades than $b$.
+Excluding self-evaluations will discard $a$'s generous grade about himself but keep the generous grade he gives to $b$, which may cause $b$ to have a higher aggregated grade than $a$. \citet{ng2003} provides theoretical results highlighting an incompatibility between unanimity and excluding self-evaluations. \citet{ohseto2012} strengthen \possessivecite{ng2003} results to show that if participants can select grades from a finite and large set of real numbers, no aggregation rule excludes self-evaluations and satisfies monotonicity and unanimity.} But even when the participants cannot nominate themselves, they may still have opportunities to manipulate who wins.

-A simple example with three participants ($a$, $b$, and $c$) demonstrates that individuals can still manipulate who wins the prize.
-Suppose $a$ nominates $b$ and $c$, and $b$ nominates $c$.
-Then $c$ can ensure they win the prize by nominating no one or nominating $a$.
+A simple example with three participants ($a$, $b$, and $c$) demonstrates that they can still manipulate who wins the prize.
+Suppose that: \begin{itemize} \item $a$ nominates $b$ and $c$, \item $b$ nominates $c$, and \item $c$ nominates $a$. \end{itemize} Since both $b$ and $c$ have two nominations each, the mechanism awards the prize randomly to $b$ or $c$ with equal probability.
+Let's consider $c$'s perspective.
+All else equal, $c$ can ensure he wins the prize by nominating no one or nominating $a$.
 Even if $c$ believes that $b$ is worthy of the prize, $c$ has a strong incentive to manipulate the outcome to increase his chance of winning.

-Whether participants are asked to nominate, rank, or grade their peers, the same temptation remains.
-To increase their own chance of winning a prize, participants are tempted to manipulate their evaluation of their closest competitors.
+Whether the participants are asked to nominate, rank, or grade their peers, the same temptation remains.
+To increase their own chance of winning a prize, participants in a peer mechanism are tempted to manipulate their evaluation of their closest competitors.
 In the example, $c$'s closest competitor is $b$.
-By failing to nominate $b$, $c$ increases his own chance of winning the prize at $b$'s expense.
+By failing to nominate $b$, $c$ increases his chance of winning the prize at $b$'s expense.